THE PENNIES PROJECT

-It all began in the fall of 2009.
-A discussion by a group of students, led by three women’s passion for increasing awareness about the Holocaust, sparked an idea that went on to become the Unknown Child Holocaust Pennies Project.
+It all began in the fall of 2009 during a discussion by a group of students at Horn Lake Middle School and their teachers, Susan Powell and Melissa (Swartz) Wheeler.
+The teachers’ passion for increasing awareness about the Holocaust sparked an idea that went on to become the “Pennies Project”.

-The students went to work, writing letters to actors, athletes and politicians and asking everyone they could think of for donations.
+The students went to work writing letters to actors, athletes and politicians and asking everyone they could think of for donations.